BlockCertsAI/BCAI-Canon/17_recovery/L17_Recovery_Model.md

    Recovery builds forward from valid anchors; it never overwrites history.

 3. **Minimal Divergence**
-   The recovery model MUST favor the smallest valid, authenticated state difference relative to the last known-good canonical baseline.
+   Recovery MUST select the smallest valid, authenticated delta from the last known-good canonical baseline.

 4. **Deterministic Restoration**
    Restored state MUST be reproducible across all sovereign nodes.

 5. **CSR-Defined Recovery Trust Model**
-   Governance defines trusted authorities and recovery roles.
+   Governance defines trusted authorities, anchors, and escalation paths.

 ---

 ## 17.3 Categories of Recovery

-### 17.3.1 Local Recovery
+### **17.3.1 Local Recovery**
-Used when a single node or cluster experiences:
+Used when a single node or cluster experiences localized failure.

-- Disk corruption
-- Data loss
-- State drift

-Node MUST restore by:

-1. Validating local anchors
-2. Fetching missing canonical events
-3. Replaying authenticated event sequences (L15 + L16)
-4. Rebuilding present state deterministically

-### 17.3.2 Distributed Partition Recovery
+### **17.3.2 Distributed Partition Recovery**
-Activated when partitions disagree or diverge.
+Used when multiple sovereign partitions diverge.

-Steps:

-1. Establish a **Canonical Majority Anchor** using:
-   - Anchor weight
-   - CSR trust policy
-   - Event hash continuity

-2. Reconcile:
-   - Reapply events missing in each partition
-   - Invalidate forks lacking authenticated proof

-3. Enforce strict temporal and causal order (L14–L15).

-### 17.3.3 Catastrophic Recovery
+### **17.3.3 Catastrophic Recovery**
-Invoked when:

-- Regional infrastructure fails
-- BAINCA cluster is lost
-- A large-scale data center corruption occurs

-The system MUST:

-1. Use global CSR root anchors
-2. Rebuild event index
-3. Reapply all canonical events
-4. Restore ADT, MAIAi, and Architect state from authenticated event flow
-5. Regenerate sovereignty boundaries and keys
+Used when large-scale infrastructure or cluster integrity is lost.

-This MUST result in the same canonical state on all restored nodes.
+All categories MUST converge to the same canonical result.

 ---

 ## 17.4 Anchors in Recovery

-Recovery MUST use only authenticated, validated anchors:
+Recovery MAY use only authenticated anchors:

-- **Genesis Root Anchor**
+- Genesis Root Anchor
-  Immutable first-block trust boundary.

-- **CSR Root Anchors**
+- CSR Root Anchors
-  Trusted governance control points.

-- **Architect Baseline Anchors**
+- Architect Baseline Anchors
-  System-wide integrity checkpoints.

-- **ADT Continuity Anchors**
+- ADT Continuity Anchors
-  Capturing active agentic workflows.

-- **BAINCA Sovereign Anchors**
+- BAINCA Sovereign Anchors
-  Proofs of cluster identity and workload authenticity.

-Anchors MUST satisfy L11, L14, and L15 before use.
+Anchors MUST satisfy L11, L14, and L15.

 ---